Trans-Code/organizer-manual/contributing/README.md

 * __Pull request__ - feel free to fork the repository for this guide - https://github.com/Trans-Code/organizer-manual - and submit pull requests with your edits.
 * __Create an Issue__ - you can report problems and request small edits by [creating an issue] (https://github.com/Trans-Code/organizer-manual/issues/new)

-We also welcome contact via info@trans-code.org.
+We also welcome contact via info@trans.tech.